You are currently viewing Home Staging Mistakes That Could Hurt Your Sale

 Staging Your Home for Sale: Things to Know Before You Begin

 Before we jump in, it’s important to understand your goals when staging your home for sale.
-Staging isn’t about showing off your personality or unique style—it’s about appealing to a wide audience (more potential buyers = more potential offers).
+Staging isn’t about showing off your personality or unique style.
+It’s about appealing to a wide audience (more potential buyers = more potential offers).
 The idea is to create an inviting space where buyers can picture themselves living, rather than showcasing your own personal taste.

 Understand Your Buyer